 Patients with clinically localized prostate cancer can be treated with radical prostatectomy, external-beam radiotherapy, or prostate brachytherapy.
-It is required that the patient understands the risks and benefits of each option to make an informed decision.
-It is recommended that patients with localized prostate cancer consult with both a radiation oncologist and urologist to achieve this aim.
+It is required that the patient have an understanding of the risks and benefits of each option in order to make an informed decision.
+It is recommended that patients with localized prostate cancer consult with both a radiation oncologist and urologist in order to achieve this aim.

 A literature search was performed and reviewed to identify published articles regarding practice parameters and technical standards in brachytherapy of prostate cancer.
 Review of the recent scientific literature regarding permanent transperineal prostate seed implantation reveals significant variation in patient selection, brachytherapy techniques, and medical physics and dosimetric conventions.
-Despite this range of different procedural practices, interstitial low-dose-rate (LDR) brachytherapy has consistently been shown to be an effective component in the treatment of all prostate cancer risk strata either as monotherapy or as part of a multimodality regimen [3, 6-10].
+Despite this range of different procedural practices, interstitial low-dose-rate (LDR) brachytherapy has consistently been shown to be an effective component in the treatment of all prostate cancer risk strata either as monotherapy or as part of a multimodality regimen [3,6-10].

 II.
-QUALIFICATIONS AND RESPONSILITIES OF PERSONNEL
+QUALIFICATIONS AND RESPONSIBILITIES OF PERSONNEL